372 Comments

 Drunkonunleaded's avatar

 I’ve found it useful in networking.
 Last week I was shown a post by some guy from our company in the EU because a mutual commented on it.
 I went to that guy’s page and his side project is deploying a sensor suite similar to what I was trying (and failing) to deploy at work.
-He was eager to value of his project to the company and I was eager to knock off another project.
+He was eager to show the value of his project to the company and I was eager to knock off another project.

 When I was getting fired in 2022 due to the COVID mandate, I was able to use my connections to job hunt.
 Some leads some from recruiters unsolicited.
 The job I ended up with was shown to me by LinkedIn.